Dockerizing a real world asp.net core application

 The day after successfully dockerizing simplcommerce, I started to re-look at the approach, the code.
 I also received a bug report that the container fail to start again after stopping.
 The proudest thing of what I have done is that it only need one command to run the entire the application including the database in one container.
 But it revealed several drawbacks:

-• The dockerfile is big, and it take long time to build.
+- The dockerfile is big, and it take long time to build.
 Around 15 minutes in dockerhub

-• Postgres has its own way to initialize the container.
-I have extended that process to do entity framework migration, import static data and call dotnet run to launch the website.
-But this process only run once, after the container started for the first time, so this is the root cause of the bug I have mentioned above
+to launch the website.
+But this process only run once, after the container started for the first time, so this is the root cause of the bug I have mentioned above - Putting both the database and the website into one box generally is not a good practice.

 I have decided to make changes.
 The first thing I do is separating the database and the website.
 For the database I use the default images of postgres without any customization.